Mathilde Froustey: Becoming a principal dancer

 Although Froustey appeared on stage in leading roles with the Paris Opera Ballet as of 2006, particularly as Kitri in Don Quixote, she was not promoted to "Première Danseuse", first soloist, with this company.
 Artistic director, Brigitte Lefèvre, could not explain why the jury consistently didn’t vote for her.
 Some ventured that her style was too extroverted and virtuosic for Paris, where restraint and purity are valued.

 During her career, Froustey met artistic directors of prestigious ballet companies on several occasions when the directors were in the audience of ballet performances.
 She was on particularly good terms with Helgi Tómasson and Manuel Legris, who both appreciated her as a soloist.

-After he had seen her dancing as Lise in La Fille mal gardée in Paris in July 2012, Manuel Legris offered her a position in the Vienna State Ballet as principal dancer, telling her at the same time to stay the Paris Opera Ballet a little bit more.
+After he had seen her dancing as Lise in La Fille mal gardée in Paris in July 2012, Manuel Legris offered her a position in the Vienna State Ballet as principal dancer, telling her at the same time to stay at the Paris Opera Ballet a little bit more.
 Mathilde Froustey didn't wait too long.

 She was the first top-notch dancer leaving the Paris Opera Ballet for years.